kolkhis/tech-notes/linux/bash/disk_commands.md

 This uses an existing partition (`/dev/xvdc1`), formats it with the `ext4` format, and mounts it to the directory `/directory`

+#### `mount -a`
+Using `mount -a` reads all entries in `/etc/fstab` and makes sure everything is mounted where it should be.

+If you have an entry in `/etc/fstab` but the filesystem isn't mounted, instead of rebooting you can just use `mount -a`.

 ### `umount`
 Unmount a file system.